 When I was first diagnosed, I felt fortunate I found a doctor whom I really felt like I trusted.
 From the moment I talked to her nurse and the moment I talked to her, I felt she knew what she was talking about.
 I had verified that with the other lung cancer survivor I had met.
 I trusted her.

 She listened to my questions and tried to get to know me as a person.
 I decided at that point in my day that I needed to go with that trust.
 I needed to allow the oncologist and her clinic to coordinate all my appointments and tell me what I needed to do next.

-  I had to wear that neck brace for three months.
-That was the concession to the neurosurgeon so if I felt the slightest bit of pain or increased pain in my neck, I would go back and see him.
+I had to wear that neck brace for 3 months.
+That was the concession to the neurosurgeon.
+If I felt the slightest bit of pain or increased pain in my neck, I would go back and see him.

 I did have to have regular follow-ups with the neurosurgeon for a while, every couple of weeks, just to see how my cervical spine was doing.